 2018-2019 Sandplay Training Series

 Welcome to learning with us and joining our community of sandplay therapists.
 Information about our upcoming 2018-2019 Sandplay Training Series is available now.
 We are expanding to other regions of Northern California with Fundamentals classes and are continuing to offer Advanced classes here in the Bay Area.
-Our classes offer CEs and many include APT credits.
+Our classes are all approved to offer continuing education through the California Psychological Association.
 All meet the standards set by STA for Certification as a Sandplay Therapist.
 We welcome play therapists, family therapists, social workers, expressive arts therapists, psychologists, school psychologists, graduate students and medical professionals.

 FOR ALL CLASSES